pytorch/glow/README.md

 long benchmarks, or release the product then you should compile the compiler in Release mode.
 Check the main CMake file for more details.

-More details on testing and running Glow are found in: [Testing the Glow Compiler](docs/Testing.md).
+More details on testing and running Glow can be found in: [Testing the Glow Compiler](docs/Testing.md).

 ### Ahead-of-time Compilation